victor-gil-sepulveda/pyProCT/README.md

 }
 ```

-#### evaluation
+#### Evaluation
 This section holds the _Clustering Hypothesis_, the core of pyProCT.
 Here the user can define how the expected clustering will be.
-First the user must set the expected number of clusters range.
-Also, an estimation of the dataset noise and the cluster minimum size (the minimum number of elements a cluster must have to not be considered noise) will complete the quantitative definition of the target result.
+First the user
+ must set the expected number of clusters range.
+Also, an estimation of the dataset noise and the cluster minimum size (the minimum number of
+ elements a cluster must have to not be considered noise) will complete the quantitative definition of the target result.

 Ex.
 ```JSON